Leavenworth Township, Brown County, Minnesota

 Leavenworth Township is a township in Brown County, Minnesota, United States.
 The population was 336 as of the 2000 census.

+History

 Leavenworth Township was organized in 1859.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.4 sqmi, of which 35.1 sqmi is land and 0.3 sqmi (0.76%) is water.

 The southeast half of the city of Cobden is within the township geographically but is a separate entity.